vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 ~~~~~~~~~~~~~~~

 Hi-C datasets are often very large, with hundreds of millions, even billions of valid pairs
 in the matrix.
-The process of creating a unique :class:`~kaic.Matrix.Edge` object for every
+The process of creating a unique :class:`~fanc.Matrix.Edge` object for every
 matrix entry can thus cumulatively take a significant amount of time.
 For this reason, Kai-C
 offers *lazy* evaluation of edge properties.
 When enabled, edge data is only
 read when it is requested.
 This, for example, avoids reading from file when it is not absolutely